Group photo taken at Orientation evening – 5 August 2021

 - You can review the questions from the mentor application here before applying.

-The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, the City of Canning and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government through the Office of Multicultural Interests.
+The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, the City of Canning the City of Swan and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government through the Office of Multicultural Interests.
 The Program has been created in consultation with the Toronto Regional Immigrant Employment Council (TRIEC).
 Their successful TRIEC Mentoring Partnership program is the model for mentoring programs across Canada and internationally.